Digital Ally (NASDAQ:DGLY) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Digital Ally (NASDAQ:DGLY – Free Report) in a research report sent to investors on Tuesday morning.
+StockNews.com started coverage on shares of Digital Ally (NASDAQ:DGLY – Free Report) in a report released on Wednesday morning.
 The brokerage issued a sell rating on the scientific and technical instruments company’s stock.

 Digital Ally Stock Performance